JoyM268/sdmcet-m1/README.md

 <!DOCTYPE html>
 <html>
 <body>
-	<h1>Mathematics Lab Programs 1</h1>
+	<h1>M1 Lab Programs</h1>
-	<p>Welcome to the "Mathematics Lab Programs 1" Github repository!
+	<p>Welcome to the "M1 Lab Programs" Github repository!
 This repository is a comprehensive collection of all the programs and codes taught in the M1 Lab of SDMCET, 2022 - 23.
 The programs cover mathematical applications and problem solving using Python libraries such as numpy, sympy, and matplot lib.</p>
 	<p>This repository does not have any license.
 The programs are intended for educational purposes.</p>
 	<h2>Table of Contents</h2>
 	<ul>